Piotr1215/cloudrumble/docs/Certificates/Linux/lfct_guide.md

 effectively alongside _command_ builtin help.
 Each _man_ page belongs to one of the below sections.

+> Alternatively to man you can use `info`

-> A `section` is a number in brackets with the man page name.
+A `section` is a number in brackets with the man page name.

 ✔ section 1: Shell commands and applications <br/>
 ✔ section 4: Network services – if TCP/IP or NFS is installed Device drivers and